serenity-is/docs/faq/troubleshooting.md

 Please don't use dot in solution name.
 You may rename solution after creation if required.

+## Editors and Forms

+** Tried to setup cascaded dropdowns but my second dropdown is always empty:**

+Make sure your CascadeField is correct, matches property name in secondary lookup properly.
+For example CountryID doesn't match CountryId at script side.
+You may use nameof() operator.

+Another possibility is that CascadeField is not included in lookup data that is sent to script side.
+For example, if second dropdown is city selection, which is connected to a country dropdown through CountryId, make sure that CountryId property in CityRow has a [LookupInclude] attribute on it.

 ## Permissions

 ** My page is not shown in navigation: **